 95 days, indeterminate

 — The regular leaf plants of 'Yusupov' provide lots of cover to protect the developing tomatoes from the sun.
-The fruits are oblate-shaped, pink in color, and can get quite large, reaching up to twenty-eight ounces each.
+The fruit are oblate-shaped, pink in color, and can get quite large, reaching up to twenty-eight ounces each.
 It is a nice, old-fashioned, beefsteak-type slicing tomato that is juicy, yet nice and firm.

 We received 'Yusupov' from tomato expert and author Craig LeHoullier

-who told us that he had been given the variety by a reader named Donal Day.
+who told us that he had been given the variety by a reader of his named Donal Day.
 Other than knowing that it originated in Uzbekistan where "Yusupov" is a common family surname, researching the variety's history and pedigree has resulted in two different story lines.

 According to one report, the 'Yusupov' tomato is named after the communist-era Uzbek statesman, Usman Yusupov.
 They were reportedly cultivated on "his collective farm."